 Søs Skovsø, Postdoctoral Fellow, Department of Cellular and Physiological Sciences, University of British Columbia.

 More comments from previous molecular biology workshops can be found here.

 DESCRIPTION: This intense 5 day workshop will focus on a myriad of different techniques used in the molecular manipulation of DNA (general cloning, transformation, silica kits, pI kits, PCR, qPCR), RNA (isolation, reverse transcription) and protein (SDS-PAGE, 2D gels), as well as lectures that will describe some high throughput technologies such as SNP analysis, and next generation sequencing.
 Primarily aimed at researchers who are new to the area, familiar but require a quick updating, or theoretically familiar but lacking in practical bench training.
-Note: That this session will also include hands-on and theoretical content around Next Gen Sequencing (specifically around the use of the Ion Torrent system).
+Note: That this session will also include hands-on content around Next Gen Sequencing (specifically around the use of the MinION nanopore sequencing systems).